SerNet/verinice-veo-web-documentation/index.md

 ---

 ::: warning
-We are working on the English-language version of this documentation and expect to make it available in Q3 2025!
+The English version of the documentation is a work in progress.
+It is incomplete and may contain errors.
 :::

----
 <!-- © 2025 The Project Contributors - see AUTHORS.txt -->
 © 2025 The Project Contributors.
 Licensed under [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/).